vippsas/vipps-ecom-api/vipps-ecom-api.md

 #### Using a phone

-This deeplink URL will timeout after 5 minutes: If the user does not act on the payment (after the app-switch) request within 5 minutes, the payment times out.
+This deeplink URL will time out after 5 minutes: If the user does not act on the payment (after the app-switch) request within 5 minutes, the payment times out.